Board of Directors

 Vice President, Operations

-Mr. Simeone has over twenty-five years experience as a healthcare leader at MD Anderson Cancer Center and has led Operations for MD Anderson Physicians Network since 2004.
+Mr. Simeone has over twenty-five years experience as a healthcare leader at MD Anderson and has led Operations for MD Anderson Physicians Network since 2004.

 In his role as Associate Vice President, he has responsibility for all MD Anderson Physicians Network clinical operations, which include account management, case management, credentialing, information systems, member services, provider relations, program development and quality improvement.
-Management oversight of these functions includes all processes related to support the Cancer Manager Host Affiliates, Employer and Clinical Support Services Agreements.
+Management oversight of these functions includes all processes related to support the Certified Members and Employer Agreements.

 Vice President, Strategy and Business Development

-Prior to joining Physicians Network, Ms. Wong held leadership positions including in top tier healthcare organizations including, MD Anderson Cancer Center, University of Texas Health, City of National Medical Center and Baylor College of Medicine.
-In these roles, she led strategic initiatives that included long and short range strategic planning and implementation; operations and financial turnaround initiatives; physician recruitment, retention and compensation; affiliations and mergers; and operations excellence planning.
-Prior to joining Physicians Network in March of this year, Ms. Wong was Senior Vice President and Managing Director of the national office of FKP Advisors which is a healthcare strategic planning and operations consulting practice.
-Using LEAN Six Sigma methodologies, simulation modeling and other proprietary tools, the consulting practice grew over 1000% in 12 months by expanding service line offerings and streamlining delivery methods.
+Prior to joining Physicians Network, Ms. Wong held leadership positions in top tier healthcare organizations including, MD Anderson Cancer Center, University of Texas Health Science Center, City of Hope National Medical Center and Baylor College of Medicine.
+In these roles, she led strategic initiatives that included; sustainable growth models; operations and financial turnaround initiatives; physician recruitment, retention and compensation; mergers and acquisitions; and operations excellence.
+Prior to joining Physicians Network, Ms. Wong was Senior Vice President and Managing Director of the national office of FKP Architects with focus on healthcare systems space and performance improvement consulting.